fivetran/dbt_servicenow/models/docs.md

 {% enddocs %}

 {% docs sys_domain_link %}
-Link to the system domain associated with the task.
+Link to the system domain associated with the record.
 {% enddocs %}

 {% docs sys_domain_path %}
-Path of the system domain associated with the task.
+Path of the system domain associated with the record.
 {% enddocs %}

 {% docs sys_domain_value %}
-Value representing the system domain associated with the task.
+Value representing the system domain associated with the record.
 {% enddocs %}

 {% docs sys_id %}